Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 4. Threats of Bharat Petroleum

-Threats are the challenges for the company which can stop the company from meeting its objectives in the long run.
+Threats are the challenges for the company that can stop the company from meeting its objectives in the long run.

 • Electric Motors and Appliances – Several customers are shifting to the new market segment and are using electric vehicles and solar appliances such as induction cooktops which can lead to reduced demand for the company’s product.